AlienWolfX/UZ801-USB_MODEM/README.md

 ## Initial

+> [!IMPORTANT]
-Before doing anything to your USB dongle, you must first enable ADB (if it's not already enabled) by accessing this URL: [http://192.168.100.1/usbdebug.html](http://192.168.100.1/usbdebug.html).
+> Before doing anything to your USB dongle, you must first enable ADB (if it's not already enabled) by accessing this URL: [http://192.168.100.1/usbdebug.html](http://192.168.100.1/usbdebug.html).

 You need to have: